 Transport around Cape Town

 It is possible to get by train to Simonstown or move around by taxi or Uber, but renting a car is definitely the best way to move around in Cape Town.
 Rentacar Cape Town compares prices of all the most reputable car rental agencies.
-You can rent a car starting at about $20 per day for a medium car or as low as $10 per day for a small budget vehicle if you rent for a week!
+You can rent a car starting at about $20 per day for a medium car or as low as $15 per day for a small budget vehicle if you rent for a week!
 Pick up your vehicle in town or at the airport.

-THE FALSE BAY SIDE
+DIVING IN FALSE BAY

 There is some fantastic Scuba diving inside false bay.
 Diving with seals, large 7 gill cowsharks and some very interesting nudibranches.
 Shore dives are commonly done and the good roads make most sites easy to reach.
 Many big cowsharks are often seen from the shore.
 There are a variety of world class wrecks to dive in the bay.